The Nazis & the Holocaust School Trip to Krakow

 The hotel offers a total of 33 clean and comfortable guest rooms.
 All rooms are ensuite and have air conditioning, television and internet access.

-A buffet breakfast is provided every morning and the onsite restaurant offers dinner to groups booked on a half board basis.
+A buffet breakfast is provided every morning and the onsite restaurant offers dinner to groups booked on a half or full board basis.